What is a Concept Artist and How Do They Work?

 Who is a concept artist and what do they do?

-What is the role of a concept artist in a creative project?
+What is the concept artist's role in a creative project?

-What skills are required to become a concept artist?
+What skills are needed to become a concept artist?

 A young artist sitting at a desk, drawing detailed sketches on paper, with a laptop and potted plants nearby.
 The environment demonstrates what is a concept artist by showcasing their role in bringing creative ideas to life through early visual designs and concepts.